 Between 8am and 9.30am children arriving for their morning or day session are supported by familiar staff to confidently separate from their parents or carers, encouraging self-confidence and self-awareness.
 Children arriving between 8am and 8.30am have the option to join in with a shared breakfast time.

-Around 9.30am children are invited to take part in a group circle time.
-This can be based on a theme as well as involve discussing the day of the week, date, weather etc. Children are encouraged to take part in conversations and listen to others practicing their listening, attention and speaking skills and exploring the lives of others.
+Around 9.00am children are invited to take part in a group circle time.
+This allows them to say hello to their friends as well as involve discussing the day of the week, date, weather etc. Children are encouraged to take part in conversations and listen to others practising their listening, attention and speaking skills and exploring the lives of others.

 The morning is spent taking part in a variety of activities and experiences during which children build on their relationships with others and their self-confidence and self-awareness skills.
 By selecting activities and resources that interest them, taking part in turn taking games and sharing toys they learn to manage their feelings and behaviour as well as support their understanding of the feelings, behaviours and needs of others.
 Playing with or alongside others in imaginative play, exploration and construct using different media and material as well as interactive play with small-world models and engaging in role-play based on their own experiences.
 More focused activities engage children in formal learning such as writing as they give meaning to the marks they make with paint or sand for example; leading to later opportunities in recognising and writing letters which form their own name.
 Numbers, shapes and measures are explored in a variety of ways both formally and informally; counting how many teddies are at the tea party or how many bricks it takes to build a tower.